Franz Josef Strauss: Legacy

 Strauss shaped post-war Bavaria and polarized the public like few others.
 He was an articulate leader of conservatives and a skilled rhetorician.
 His outspoken right-leaning political standpoints made him an opponent of more moderate politicians and the entire political left.
 His association with several large-scale scandals made many politicians distance themselves from him.
 His policies contributed to changing Bavaria from an agrarian state to one of Germany's leading industry centres, and one of the wealthiest regions of Germany.

-According to British diplomat Richard Hiscocks:Strauss is without doubt one of the most remarkable personalities that has yet emerged in Germany since the war and, from a democratic point of view, the most dangerous…. he has great ambition and combines with it the advantages of considerable intellectual gifts, an exceptional memory, immense resilience and capacity for work, and the ability to make quick decisions....On the other hand, these positive qualities are offset by equally pronounced defects.
+British diplomat and academic Richard Hiscocks wrote in 1966:

+Strauss is without doubt one of the most remarkable personalities that has yet emerged in Germany since the war and, from a democratic point of view, the most dangerous…. he has great ambition and combines with it the advantages of considerable intellectual gifts, an exceptional memory, immense resilience and capacity for work, and the ability to make quick decisions....On the other hand, these positive qualities are offset by equally pronounced defects.
 The unscrupulousness of his political methods exceeds even Adenauer’s and is not counterbalanced, as with Adenauer, by good judgment and serenity of manner.
 Above all he is lacking in self-control and knowledge of men, and has the habit of picking weak and sycophantic companions....His quick decisions therefore have often been the wrong ones.
 Martin Walser once wrote of him, “He can defend us against everything, only not against himself.”